7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 From us!

-For a mix of relaxing coastal vibes and delightful southern charm, plan an east coast USA road trip leading from St. Augustine, Florida to Charleston, South Carolina!
+For a mix of relaxing coastal vibes and delightful southern charm, plan an East Coast USA road trip leading from St. Augustine, Florida to Charleston, South Carolina!

 This road trip has its fair share of beaches and natural beauty, while also covering some of the best East Coast cities to visit.